Online lessons are an awesome way to boost your Japanese language skills.

 From language lessons like Japanese and French to instruction in music, art and various hobbies we offer a multitude of unique and engaging lessons.

-My Personal Experience With Cafetalk
+My Personal Experience with Cafetalk

-My favorite thing, by far, is the level of support that they give to both students and tutors.
-Support staff regularly checks in to see how things are going, and they’re always communicating with students, helping them to choose appropriate students and lessons.
+My favorite thing, by far, was the level of support that they give to both students and tutors.
+Support staff regularly checks in to see how things are going, and they're always communicating with students, helping them to choose appropriate students and lessons.

 Another positive aspect is the site's intuitive functionality and ease of use.
 Here's a sample of what my tutor dashboard looks like:

-As a tutor, one thing that I initially had mixed feelings about was the percentage of payment that I get for each lesson that I teach.
+As a tutor, one thing that I initially had mixed feelings about was the percentage of payment that I got for each lesson that I teach.
 A tutor just starting out will only get 60% of the lesson fees that they charge.

 The upside to this is the fantastic support that I mentioned.
-One of my long-term students, for example, consistently takes 3-4 lessons per week, and the only reason that she became my student in the first place was because a support staff recommended me.
+One of my long-term students, for example, consistently took 3-4 lessons per week, and the only reason that she became my student in the first place was because a support staff recommended me.

 From the perspective of the student, this seems to be a win-win, because teachers are still charging lesson fees that are both competitive and affordable.